Regard (film festival): Founding and early years (1995–2001)

-In Regard's second year, filmmaker Sébastien Pilote joined Bachand in developing the festival.
+In Regard's second year, filmmaker Sébastien Pilote—who would later become an acclaimed Quebec director known for films such as The Salesman (2011) and The Fireflies Are Gone (2018)—joined Bachand in developing the festival.
 Bachand and Pilote conceived of the festival as a cultural bridge between the cities of Jonquière and Chicoutimi, which were subsequently merged into the city of Saguenay in 2002.
-They were inspired by the Clermont-Ferrand International Short Film Festival, in France, as well as the Abitibi-Témiscamingue International Film Festival, in Quebec.
+The two founders drew inspiration from the Clermont-Ferrand International Short Film Festival in France, as well as the Abitibi-Témiscamingue International Film Festival in Quebec.